dingfuzhou/Losses-for-Object-Detection/README.md

-# Losses-for-Object-Detection
+# Loss Functions for Object Detection: An Overview
-A comprehensive review of losses functions used for object detection task.
+This repository provides an up-to-date list of loss functions proposed for solving the object detection problem, which includes both the 2D/3D, axis-aligned/rotated object detection tasks.